The following chart shows all of Queen’s albums ranked according to their popularity on the streaming music platform Spotify.

-* Note: Data was gathered on August 19, 2020
+* Note: source data is from August 19, 2020

 Which are Queen most popular albums?